Halo 5: Guardians: Promotion

 At Electronic Entertainment Expo (E3) 2013, Microsoft announced a new, untitled addition to the Halo series with a trailer showing Master Chief.
-After E3, Phil Spencer said the previously announced "Reclaimer Trilogy" had been expanded into a longer series of games, explaining that the developers "[didn't] want to limit the Reclaimer story within a trilogy".
-Ross confirmed the game's title and 2015 release date in a May 2014 blog post.
-The game is exclusive to the Xbox One.
+After E3, Xbox executive Phil Spencer said the previously announced "Reclaimer Trilogy", of which Halo 4 had been the first entry, had been expanded into a larger saga, explaining that the developers did not want to limit the story to just three games.
+The title and 2015 release date were confirmed in May 2014 as an Xbox One exclusive.
+Live-action advertisements on television revealed the October 27 release date.
+Campaign gameplay was shown at E3 2015.
+The development of the game was covered in a documentary series called The Sprint, which debuted on the Xbox One's Halo Channel and was later uploaded to YouTube.